-Elijah is a 6 month old black and white greyhound/Scottish Deerhound mix born July 17, 2022.
+Elijah is a black and white greyhound/Scottish Deerhound mix born July 17, 2022.
 He came to us from a coyote hunter in Kansas.
 Elijah has had some seizures which are being controlled with daily medication.
-He is good with larger dogs and should not live with cats.
+He is good with other dogs and cats.

-Elijah loves his foster brother and sister, who are under a year and a half.
+Elijah loves his foster greyhound brother and sister.
 He plays from the moment he wakes up until he sleeps at night.
 Well, aside from a few naps here and there.
 He is extremely active.
 He loves to play with toys and chew on bully sticks.
 He does have a bad habit of chewing on and swallowing twigs and bark from trees.
 Outside, Elijah could win a gold medal for his digging ability for both speed and depth!
+He is curious about the mysterious dog on the other side of the fence and will start an intense “conversation” with him.
 He also loves to play in the rain and mud.
 When inside and not playing with toys, he sits and stares out the window.
 He loves to let everyone know that he sees them.
 Elijah is very, very affectionate.
 He will climb into your lap and flop onto your chest, even at his size.
 Since the day he came to us, I give him rapid-fire kisses on the snoot, and he LOVES it.

 While he may be a little shy when first meeting someone or going to a new place, he warms up quickly.
 Elijah likes to be with his person.
 He will follow us around the house and loves to be included in all activities.
-If left behind a baby gate, or closed door, Elijah will voice his distress and his need to be with you.
-When we leave the house, Elijah is crated.
-Elijah will sing the “song of his people” in a desperate act of being set free.
+If left behind a baby gate, he will likely jump it.
+Elijah will voice his distress and his need to be with you.
+He is not a fan of the crate at all so when we leave the house, Elijah is muzzled to keep him from getting into things.

 Elijah is not possessive with his toys, food, or treats, though he will try and take them back.
 While Elijah does walk ‘ok” on a leash, he will pull and weave so he needs a bit more training in that department.
-Elijah knows his name and a few commands like sit, you hungry?, come here, go to bed, get in the crate.
+Elijah knows his name and a few commands like sit, you hungry?, come here, go to bed.

 Elijah thrives on a routine.
-He gets up at 5:30 am and goes to bed around 8 pm.
+He gets up around 7 AM and goes to bed around 10 PM.
 He knows when it’s bedtime and enjoys cuddling at night.
 Another reason, and a very important reason, why a routine is important for Elijah is because he is on Keppra to control seizures.
 This med must be taken every 12 hours on the dot and since being on the med, he hasn’t had any seizures.
 It is vital that he continues to get his meds on time daily.

 While Elijah is housebroken, he is used to using a doggie door.
 If going into a home without a doggie door, please be observant of his behavior.
 He will usually pace and sometimes whine near the door to be let out.
 Because he is not used to holding it, there may be some regressions in training without one.

-Elijah’s ideal forever home with have other active canine companions who want to play and a yard to run around.
-He’s a bit too vocal for an apartment setting.
+Elijah’s ideal forever home will have other active large or small canine companions who want to play and a yard to run around.
+He’s too vocal for an apartment setting.
 Anyone would be lucky to have Elijah.
 He is an amazing puppy and the sweetest boy.
 He responds well to love and affection, and positive reinforcement.
 His foster family would love to be a part of his life after adoption!